• Hungarian Language

 Pros

-• Trainability: Great Pyrenees dogs are easy to train.
+• Training Difficulty: Great Pyrenees dogs are easy to train.

-• Health Issues: Great Pyreneess are commonly healthy dogs.
+• Health Concerns: Great Pyreneess are commonly healthy dogs.

 • Drooling Tendency: The Great Pyrenees is a perfect example of a low drooling tendency.

-• Watchdog Ability: Great Pyrenees dogs are one of the best watchdogs.
+• Watchdog Rating: Great Pyrenees dogs are one of the best watchdogs.

-• Mouthiness: Great Pyrenees dogs have a lower than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Great Pyrenees dogs have a lower than average tendency to nip, chew, playbite, or herd people.

-• Adaptability: Great Pyrenees dogs adapt well to lifestyle changes and different living environments.
+• Lifestyle Adaptability: Great Pyrenees dogs adapt well to lifestyle changes and different living environments.

-• Child Friendly: Great Pyrenees dogs are kid-friendly dogs.
+• Child Compatibility: Great Pyrenees dogs are kid-friendly dogs.

 • Cat Friendly: Great Pyrenees dogs are cat-friendly dogs.